MikeAvgeros/escape-game/README.md

     -   JS Hint used to help me check if my Javascript code has any errors and it adheres to the standards.
 More details in the Testing section.

 11. [Am I Responsive](http://ami.responsivedesign.is/)
-    -   Am I Responsive was used during my testing phase to check the responsiveness of my site.
+    -   Am I Responsive was used during my testing phase to check the responsiveness of my game.

 12. [Techsini Multi Device Mockup Generator](https://techsini.com/multi-mockup/index.php)
     -   Techsini Multi Device Mockup Generator was used during my testing phase to check the responsiveness of my site.